Healthy Ways To Feed Your Kids

 Since children are getting out less, their immune system is vulnerable.
-Under quarantine, we receive less Vitamin D, exercise less, and can even go a little stir-crazy.
+During winter months, we receive less Vitamin D, exercise less, and can even go a little stir-crazy.
 With nutrient-packed meals and snacks, your children can be a little more at ease in their new, but still temporary, full-time environment.

 Tasty meals can help fade the negative stigma most children have surrounding nutritional eats, and can even go on to make them prefer fruits and vegetables rather than being resilient to them.
 Here’s what you can do:

 When cooking at home, be intentional about meal prepping and portion control.
 It’s best to avoid highly processed snacks such as cookies, crackers, chips, and canned foods containing high-sodium and high-fructose corn syrup.
 Bake your own sweets using natural ingredients.
 Low-fat popcorn and nuts make great mid-day snacks; and for dinner, pairing pasta or rice with a protein, such as fish, can fill your little ones’ bellies for much longer.

 Lastly, be aware of the “Pandemic Pantry,” the list of items shopped are stockpiling.
 These include canned foods, hand sanitizer, toilet paper, and bottled water.
 Buying a water filter can help alleviate the purchasing of bottled water, and given the recent governmental policies, we need not fear being disconnected from your water supply while under quarantine – even if bills begin to pile up.

 Taking the opportunity to show your kids healthy eating habits can benefit them now, and also influence them to continue a great diet post-quarantine.
-If you read the infographic below, you can gain more information on how to eat healthy under a quarantine.
+If you read the infographic below, you can gain more information on how to eat healthy.
 Take care, be safe, and enjoy your extra family time.